julerex/omniscim/README.md

 # Omniscim

+- Open-source
+- Persistent-world
+- Massively-multiplayer online
+- Sandbox
-Persistent world MMO sandbox scientific social simulation game
+- Social simulation game

-- Open source
-- Built on Godot Engine
+# Game Mechanics
 - One hour in-game lasts one minute real-world
 - Game rules are reality-centric
+- The ability of the player to control their avatar is dependent on the avatar's emotional state, like `The Sims` but perhaps to a greater extent

+# Graphics
 - Low-poly 3D graphics
 - Graphical realism and animation are a secondary concern

-- The ability of the player to control their avatar is dependent on the avatar's emotional state, like `The Sims` but perhaps to a greater extent
+# Technical

+- Built on Godot Engine

+# Planned Development Path
+- Start with a person in a house, with modern amenities that are puchased from "outside world" OR
+- Start with a person in a cave?

+# Required Research
+- How long does it take to make basic things?
+- How productive are ancient farming techniques?

+# Other Ideas
+- Once sufficiently realistic, can be used as platform for modelling and tracing human history in detail, and assessing different hypotheses

+# Preliminary Notes and Lists

-# Human Activities
+##  Human Activities

 See https://github.com/julerex/omniscim/activities.md

-# Human Health Condition
+##  Human Health Condition
 - Hunger
 - Thirst
 - Disease